techfocus3/resources/disk-imaging.md

 none on /sys/fs/pstore type pstore (rw) systemd on /sys/fs/cgroup/systemd type cgroup (rw,noexec,nosuid,nodev,none,name=systemd) gvfsd-fuse on /run/user/1000/gvfs type fuse.gvfsd-fuse (rw,nosuid,nodev,user=techfocus)
-/dev/sr0 on /media/techfocus/VBOXADDITIONS_5.0.0_101573 type iso9660 (ro,nosuid,nodev,uid=1000,gid=1000,iocharset=utf8,mode=0400,dmode=0500,uhelper=udisks2)
-/dev/sdb3 on /media/techfocus/Macintosh HD type hfs (rw,nosuid,nodev,allow_other,default_permissions,blksize=4096)
+/dev/sdc on /media/techfocus/Macintosh HD type hfs (rw,nosuid,nodev,uhelper=udisks2)
-/dev/sdb2 on /media/techfocus/TechFocus type fuseblk (rw,nosuid,nodev,allow_other,default_permissions,blksize=4096)
+/dev/sdb on /media/techfocus/Cat Archive type ext4 (rw,nosuid,nodev,uhelper=udisks2)
 ```

 This is a list of all of the mounted devices in your Linux virtual machine.
 Look for the line that mentions `Macintosh HD`.
 You will see that this line has three parts, first something that looks like `/dev/sdb3`, followed by `/media/techfocus/Macintosh HD`, and finally followed by `type fuseblk`.
 In other words:

 ```
-/dev/sbd3 /media/techfocus/Macintosh HD type hfs
+/dev/sbc /media/techfocus/Macintosh HD type hfs
 ```

 The second part of the line you will recognize as being the name of one of the USB thumb drive – this is what we call the "Volume".
 It is what you as a user see when you plug in a readable piece of media – it is where you see all of your files.
-The first part of the line `/dev/sdb3` is called the "device file" – this is where your computer assigns a location in its filesystem for the physical device of the USB thumb drive itself.
+The first part of the line `/dev/sdc` is called the "device file" – this is where your computer assigns a location in its filesystem for the physical device of the USB thumb drive itself.
 This piece of information – the device file – is of crucial importance, and we will need it later, so write it down.

 Now that we have the device file, we need to "unmount" the "Volume".
 The USB device is currently preoccupied with talking to your operating system so that it can show you the `Macintosh HD` Volume and the files inside it.
 We need its full attention so that `dd` can read it in full.
 To unmount the Mac IIci Volume, type the following into your terminal and press enter (note the `\` after the word `Macintosh` this time.
 In the terminal, when you type in file paths with spaces you need to tell the computer that the space is intentional, and that you are continuing the file path.
 Computers unfortunately really are that dumb.):